Enhanced sensitivity to the $H \to Z\gamma \to \ell^+\ell^-\gamma$ decay at the LHC using machine learning and novel kinematic observables: Kinematic MVA Training

 \subsubsection{Performance Gain}

 The performance gain of the \emph{extended} classifier relative to the \emph{baseline} is quantified in terms of changes in the background misidentification rate (FPR) and the signal efficiency (TPR).
 For a given target signal efficiency, the corresponding background misidentification rates are extracted from the ROC curves for both classifiers and the FPR improvement is defined as $\mathrm{FPR}_{\mathrm{base}} - \mathrm{FPR}_{\mathrm{ext}}$ expressed in percentage.
 Positive values \emph{(blue)} indicate an enhanced reduction of the background rate at fixed signal efficiency.
+Conversely, for a fixed background misidentification rate, the signal efficiencies of the two classifiers are compared.